CDierolf/YourWeightOnDifferentPlanets/Readme.md

 # Your Weight On....
 ## A simple Android application written in Kotlin that will display the users Earth weight on various planets in the solar system.
-Including poor Pluto}
+Including poor Pluto.